mosip/documentation/docs/resident-services-developer-guide.md

 ## Code setup

-For the code setup, clone the repository and follow the steps mentioned in the [Contribution Guidelines](https://docs.mosip.io/1.2.0/community/code-contributions).
+For the code setup, clone the repository and follow the guidelines mentioned in the [Code Contributions](https://docs.mosip.io/1.2.0/community/code-contributions).

 ### Importing and building of a project